 What's with the Funny Name?

-I picked it because it also represents my business ethic: I am down-to-earth, honest and when you deal with me, what you see is what you will get!
-I won't sell you something I can't deliver, I am transparent in my dealings with you, and in general, I tell it like it is.
+I picked it because it also represents my business ethic: I am down-to-earth, honest and when you deal with me, what you see is what you will get.
+I won't sell you something I can't deliver, I am transparent and sincere, and in general, I tell it like it is.

 The other reason is because it just sounds cool.
 We try not to take ourselves too seriously around here.